Bed, Bath & Beyond Did Not Drop Ivanka Trump’s Home Line [Debunked]

 Ivanka Trump may have been dropped from another major retailer.
 Rumors are swirling that Bed, Bath & Beyond is the latest to drop Ivanka’s home line from select stores.
-The rumor was originally started by a customer service representative, and the rumor spread to social media on April’s Fools Day.
+The rumor was originally started by a customer service representative and the rumor spread to social media on April’s Fools Day.
 Ivanka’s home and clothing lines have been dropped from major retailers in light of the current political environment.

 Ivanka Trump’s eponymous product line has been the center of political tension for months.
 Some have used the line to support the Trump administration.
 Meanwhile, customers have boycotted retailers that sell the line, starting the hashtag #GrabYourWallet.
 On Saturday, April 1, Shannon Coulter, founder of the social media campaign, announced that Bed, Bath & Beyond was the next retailer to drop Trump’s line.